Skip to main content

 2. Does this information hold economic value?

-• Some elements within a study may not be clinical, however they are still critical to understand it.
+• Some elements within a study may not be clinical, however they are still critical to understanding it.
 This type of information requires further investigation but will often fall outside the scope of CCI/CBI.

 Honz Slipka